 ‘Fire, fire,’ fire,’ shouted someone.

 Herbert stood outside, in front of his restaurant, completely stupefied at what was happening.
 The flames were devouring his restaurant.
 Maybe there was a fault with electrical wiring.
 After all, the lights were flickering.
 But how did he get here?
 He could not remember the start of the fire, or him getting out of his restaurant, or seeing anyone else getting out either.
-His confusion turned to horror when he saw Melinda and her friends dancing in the flames.
+His confusion turned into horror when he saw Melinda and her friends dancing in the flames.
 It was the stuff of nightmares.

 ‘I warned you, Mr Douglas,’ Mira said.
-And she was the only one, who was not dancing in the fire, as she stood next to him.
+And she was the only one who was not dancing in the fire, as she stood next to him.

 ‘What is this?’
-Herbert said, looking horrified
+Herbert cried, looking horrified

 ‘I warned you, Mr Douglas,’ Mira said again.